Last Updated on

 What Does Sibling Rivalry Mean?

 Siblings can be the best of friends or worst of enemies.
-Based on the situation they are in, they can either love or hate each other, but they cannot ignore their presence in each other’s life.
+Based on their situation, they can either love or hate each other, but they cannot ignore their presence in each other’s life.

 It is common for siblings to fight and then make up with each other.
 While it can be frustrating to see your kids fight over trivial matters, it should not be a reason for you to lose your sanity.
 But, you can reduce the frequency of fights and promote peace in your home by making some ground rules.